viorels/robot_2wd/README.md

 * make it bring a beer
 * implement enough AI for it to get his own beer when thirsty

-Feel free to clone and improve...
+Feel free to fork and add your own improvements...